AgnesSG/AgnesSG.github.io/_projects/7_urban_growth_disasters.markdown

     The Samala River catchment, its location and main physical features (Copyright: the authors 2015).
 </div>

-**Aim** Understanding what are the drivers behind the increasing disaster-related losses.
-To this purpose, we compared the trends in disaster losses with (i) the frequency of wet spells and (ii) urban growth in the region.
-This way, we could gain understanding of which causes – physical or social – were more likely to be the cause of these increased losses.
+**Aim** Understanding the drivers behind the increasing disaster-related losses by comparing the trends in disaster losses with (i) the frequency of wet spells and (ii) urban growth in the region.
+This way, we could gain understanding of which causes – physical or social – were more likely to be the cause of significant losses.

-**The challenge** The available data on population and disasters for this area was scarce both on quantity, resolution, and time span.
+**The challenge** The available data on population and disasters for this area was scarce in terms of quantity, resolution, and time span.
 Additionally, the implementation of a long-term study on the causes of disaster-related losses was unfeasible.
-Consequently, we had to rely on alternative methods to obtain the necessary information.
+Consequently, alternative methods were relied upon to obtain the necessary information.

 **The study** We used the *Desinventar* Disaster Information Management System database to study the trends in the number of fatalities caused by water-related disasters in the Samala River catchment.

 Additionally, we used the Guatemalan national meteorological records to study the trends in precipitation amounts in the area.
-We found out that, even if the average daily rainfall amounts in the area have not increased significantly over time, wet spells have become more frequent.
+We found out that, even if the average daily rainfall amounts in the area had not increased significantly over time, wet spells had become more frequent.

 Regarding urban growth, we used remotely sensed maps of nightlights which are produced by NASA at 1 km resolution on a yearly basis.
 These maps provide an indication of where people are settled: the brighter the area, the more densely populated it is.
 This way, we could get an estimation of urban growth with a higher temporal resolution than if using census data, which are produced every 10 years.